Frequently Asked Questions

 We’ve put together a list of the most common questions that we get asked.
 If your question hasn’t been answered, please get in touch with us via our contact page or phone 1300 842 850.

-What type of treatment techniques do Physiotherapists at Barefoot use?
+What type of treatment techniques do Physiotherapists at barefoot use?

 How long will it take to get results?